kube-ci/engine/docs/concepts/what-is-kubeci-engine/overview.md

 # KubeCI Engine

-Kubeci-engine by AppsCode is a Kubernetes operator for container-native workflow engine.
+KubeCI engine by AppsCode is a Kubernetes native workflow engine.

 ## Features
 - Configure a set of containerized steps using workflow.